xphx/master-thesis/background/main.typ

 Once we have a mapping from $t$ values to a color, we simply need to define another mapping from the $(x, y)$ position of a pixel to a $t$ value, so that we know how to color that pixel.
 There are three commonly used type of gradients that define this mapping in different ways: _Linear gradients_, _radial gradients_ and _sweep gradients_.
 Examples of applying those paint types to the shape of a butterfly can be seen in @gradients_butterfly.

-In the case of a linear gradient, we define a start and end point along which the gradient should interpolate.
-In the case of @butterfly_linear, the start point is in the top-left corner and the end point in the bottom-right corner.
-As a result of this, the visual result will be a linear variation of the gradient line in a diagonal direction.

-For radial gradients, we define the position and radius of a start circle as well as an end circle.
-In @butterfly_radial, the start and end circles are both positioned in the centers, while the start radius is set to 0 and the end radius to the maximum.
-The visual result of this gradient is a progression of the interpolated colors in a circular fashion, as if the inner circle "expanded" to the outer circle while varying the color.

-Finally, sweep gradients are colored by setting a center point as well as a start and end angle.
-In @butterfly_sweep, the center point has been set in the middle, and the radii are 0#sym.degree and 360#sym.degree respectively.
-In the end, the colors of the gradient line will vary as the angle of the position of the pixel from the center increases.

 #subpar.grid(
   figure(image("assets/butterfly_linear.svg"), caption: [
     Linear gradient.